COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

 Current Clinical Trials

-Treatment of extensive regional disease has thus far not had well-documented success by either radiation or systemic chemotherapy.
+Treatment of extensive regional disease has not had well-documented success by either radiation or systemic chemotherapy.
 Patients with extensive regional disease should be considered for clinical trials.

 The prognosis for any patient with metastatic or recurrent transitional cell cancer is poor.
 The proper management of recurrence depends on the sites of recurrence, extent of prior therapy, and individual patient considerations.
 Chemotherapy regimens that have been shown effective for metastatic bladder cancer have generally been applied to transitional cell cancers arising from other sites.
 Patients with distant metastases have a poor prognosis and can be appropriately offered treatment on a clinical trial.